MelonOctoling/MelonOctoling/README.md

 [OPERATION HELLDIVE WAS A FAILURE.](https://rentry.co/d-freq-crush)

+...

+Btw can we not whisper me for "whimper audios" when I'm cosplaying Aizetsu, you're not funny you're just creepy.
+Hi hello I'm a MINOR behind the screen not a 200 year old demon!!!

+Also it's just weird even if I was an adult, because you're probably kids...

 ![mmrp](https://hit.yhype.me/github/profile?account_id=148920820)
 <!--
 **MelonOctoling/MelonOctoling** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.